awslabs/ai-ml-observability-reference-architecture/README.md

 ![](./static/inference-dashboard.gif)

 A reference dashboard is provided to illustrate correlating logs with for vLLM with GPU and vLLM metrics.
 To deploy the example inference server:
+1) Create a Hugging Face account: https://huggingface.co/join
+2) Create a Hugging Face token: https://huggingface.co/docs/hub/en/security-tokens.
+Make sure you copy the token, it will not be displayed again.
+3) Create a Kuberetes secret from the token: `kubectl create secret generic hf-token --from-literal=token=TOKEN` (replace `TOKEN` with the token you copied from the previous step)

-`kustomize build examples/inference | kubectl create -f -`
+4) `kustomize build examples/inference | kubectl create -f -`

 This will deploy a GPU inference server for llama 3.2-1B model.